aml2610/react-painter/README.md

 ### imageDownloadUrl: string;

-This properties is the URL can you can use to allow user to download the saved image after invoke `triggerSave`.
+This properties is the URL you can use to allow user to download the saved image after invoke `triggerSave`.
 By default it is `null` until the `triggerSave` is invoked.

 Example: